paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 <img src="RangeDrawer.png" width="50%">

-Set range values with the sliders or by typing values on the boxes to the left and right.
+Set range values with sliders or by typing.
 ### RangeBounds Attribute

 For more meaningful ranges we add an attribute called `RangeBounds`.